rreusser/trains-and-trails/src/pages/introduction/index.md

 Hi, my name is Ricky. 👋 I've run for many years, but logging, quantifying, and analyzing my own running has always struck me as profoundly uninteresting.
 Quite simply, it's the running itself which I enjoy.

 Things change though.
 I used to cruise for miles along gravel roads of the Midwest, but my tendons now prefer a more moderately-paced slog up a steep hill.
-The monotony of gravel roads used to leave my head empty and calm, but dodging cars as I run through Oakland only leaves my head full of fear and anger.
+The monotony of gravel roads used to leave my head empty and calm, but dodging cars on the streets of Oakland only leaves my head full of fear and anger.
 I have plenty of Opinions about cars, but I'm not sure anyone wants to know, and I don't enjoy [shouting into the void](https://twitter.com/).

 This blog represents my effort to channel frustration and ill-informed policy opinions into something positive.